spatialos/UnrealGDK/README.md

 ## How to run:

-- Build the engine fork
+- Build the engine fork.
 - Set the uproject to use the engine fork.
 - `spatial codegen`
-- GenerateSchemaCommandlet`
-- `spatial build`
+- `spatial build --target=local`
 - Launch PIE with dedicated server + 1 player.

+The interop code and schema generated for marshalling updates/RPCs is committed directly to the source tree in `workers/unreal/Game/NUF/Generated` and `schema/unreal/generated` respectively, so the commandlet is not required to be re-run unless the code generator is changed.

 ## Future work:
 - Move away from using `FArchive`s when converting a Spatial update to Unreal.